-The rate of nuclide production is dependent on the number and the energy of particles bombarding the target, the cross section of the target and the half-life of the product (see Table 21.7).
+^aThese quantities ignore depletion of the products through decay and conversion to other products cross-section of the target and the half-life of the product (see Table 21.7).
 The decay of these products can be a source of significant amounts of energy, as already discussed.